 Boulder City Parkway ready for $17.5M makeover

-Landscaped medians, new sidewalks, curbs and gutters, pedestrian crossings and more will be added to the stretch of Boulder City Parkway between Veterans Memorial Drive and Buchanan Boulevard.
+Landscaped medians, new sidewalks, curbs and gutters, pedestrian crossings and more will be added to a stretch of Boulder City Parkway.

 The main drag into Boulder City is set to receive a $17.5 million makeover.